(Last updated on August 5, 2024.)

 MuseScore and MusicXML

-MuseScore and other score maker can export MusicXML file.
-MusicXML is a world standard.
+MuseScore and other scoremaker can export MusicXML files.
+MusicXML is a world standard for exchanging the music scores of Western staff notation.

-JapoScore interprets some of MusicXML data neccessary for preparing Japanese music scores.
+JapoScore interprets some of MusicXML data necessary for preparing Japanese music scores.

 MuseScore is strongly recommended for use along with JapoScore because: